nmbr73/Kernfusion/Wiki/Lab/Crash Course.md

   writer --> OUTPUT
 ```

-This simple concept allows for lots of conversions from many document formats into many others: If a format is not supported yet, you can implement a reader; if there is new format, just create a writer and you can convert all supported input formats into that format; a filter once cerated can be applied to all the input formats for all the output formats.
+This simple concept allows for lots of conversions from many document formats into many others: If a format is not supported yet, you can implement a reader; if there is a new format, just create a writer and you can convert all supported input formats into that format; a filter once created can be applied to all the input formats for all the output formats.
 And finally templates can be used for some rough building blocks, e.g. to embed your writers output in some header and footer.

-- The list of supported **input/output formats** are listed under the `--from`/`--to` [General Options](https://pandoc.org/MANUAL.html#general-options).
+- The supported **input/output formats** are listed under the `--from`/`--to` [General Options](https://pandoc.org/MANUAL.html#general-options).
 - The **AST format** is described by the [Text-Pandoc-Definition](https://hackage.haskell.org/package/pandoc-types-1.22.2.1/docs/Text-Pandoc-Definition.html).
 You can use `--to=native` to get the internal Haskell representation of an input document.
 - **Filtering** can be described in JSON or implemented in miscellaneous script languages (see: [filters](https://pandoc.org/filters.html)), but preferably Pandoc's integrated Lua interpreter can be used to realize [Pandoc Lua Filters](https://pandoc.org/lua-filters.html).
 - **Templates** ...